Blog Posts

 On Generating Names

 14 Jan: None of my games yet published make use of automated name generation.
 But it's something that I'm interested in for future projects.
 Procedurally generated worlds and universes rely on some way of generating names for the people and places within them.
-As my teenage self found out, it's no use just stringing random letters together and hopeing for the best.
+As my teenage self found out, it's no use just stringing random letters together and hoping for the best.
 Once I found this out, an early attmept of mine produced names that were *nearly* good enough for ... (read more...)

 A Future Development for CGALIB